-We help services organisations understand the 'lived' experience of their customers and stakeholders, from the customers' point of view.
+We help services organisations make sense of the 'lived' experience of their customers and stakeholders

-- We conduct deep structured interviews, observation and focus groups to identify customer service journeys from a practical and an emotional perspective - what is the customer doing , what are they feeling?
-At the same time, we identify the 'cues' or signs that service users focus on that shape or 'frame' their experience.
+- We conduct deep structured interviews, observation and focus groups to identify customer service journeys from a practical and an emotional perspective.

 - We use discourse analysis to interpret the findings, because discourse analysis is an academically proven way to understand interaction.

 - We then quantify that journey, again from the customers' perspective.

 Outputs: qualitative insight into customer journeys followed by quantitative verification for later tracking.
 We are experts in these methods.

 Case Study - making sense of a service journey